copilot-platforms/custom-todoist-allene-12-22/README.md

 Airtable
 # figure out how to get base from web app dynamically

--POST Portal ClientId to AT from web app
+-POST Portal ClientId to AT School Owner Table from web app
-    -(look into adding all to airtable via automation and having added outside of web app for new clients)
+    -this will be linked to students table to avoid additional calls -(look into adding all to airtable via automation and having added outside of web app for new clients)

 -GET List Records Students Table filtered by:
-    -WHERE School Owner Portal ID field === Portal ClientId exact match)
+    -WHERE Students.School Owner Portal ID field === Portal ClientId exact match)